FoenixRetro/junior-emulator/README.md

 BUILDING
 ========

 The emulator has SDL2 *development* as a dependency.
-In Windows this needs to be for mingw and x64 (not tested with anything else) installed into C:\SDL2 - so there is an C:\sdl2\include c:\sdl2\bin etc.
+In Windows this needs to be for mingw and the x64 directory (not tested with anything else) installed into C:\SDL2 - so there is an C:\sdl2\include c:\sdl2\bin c:\sdl2\lib and c:\sdl2\share (you can tweak this directory in documents/common.make)

-Also required are 64tass mingw-gcc, python and make (not mingw32-make) (Chocolatey is the best way of installing these under Windows)
+Also required are mingw-gcc, python and make (not mingw32-make) (Chocolatey is the best way of installing these under Windows) and 64tass which has to be installed by downloading and copying the executable somewhere.

 RUNNING
 =======